The title of the article, Nonprofit Email Marketing: How To Create Clickable Messages

 • Links to your social media channels, so people can follow your nonprofit on Facebook, Instagram, TikTok, and other platforms

-You can save time by creating templates with these elements too.
+Save time by creating templates with these elements.
 That way, you don’t have to start from scratch every time you write an email.

 Automate Some Nonprofit Emails.